About

 Buttery choux pastry topped with a sweet, crunchy, crackly topping and filled with a not too sweet, melt-in-your-mouth light, creamy, airy salted caramel filling.
 These craquelin choux pastries are absolutely addictive and look really impressive too!

-A half eaten choux au craquelin with salted caramel cream filling on a white plate.
+Half eaten choux au craquelin with salted caramel pastry cream filling on a white plate.

 Other recipes you may like to check out